pravatbhusal/longhorn-dining/README.md

 ### Client
 The client uses bare-bones HTML, CSS, and JavaScript.

+To setup the client's connection to the server, go to ```client/js/server.js``` and configure the server properties.

 To initiate the client, copy and paste the files inside the ```client``` folder into your web-server's public HTML folder.